 - Do I need a food processor to make this energy bites recipe?
 Yes, I'm afraid that you do.
 You gotta grind those almonds up pretty fine and the blades make quick work of the dates.
 I don't think making them without a food processor is possible, but I'm very happy for anyone to prove me wrong.

-- I have a bag of ground almonds / almond flour in my cupboard.
-I can I use that in place of the whole almonds?
+- Can I use almond flour in place of whole almonds?
 Yes!
 If we know that half a cup of whole almonds weighs roughly 75 grams, we can substitute 75 grams of ground almonds in this recipe.
-Yes, you’ll need to weigh it out.
+Yes, you'll need to weigh it out.

 - I'm allergic to almonds, could I use something else?
 If there's another kind of nut that does work for you, you could substitute an equal amount.

 - Help!
 My energy balls are way too sticky!
 No problemo.
 That probably means your dates are extra fresh.
 Just add a bit more coconut to help things firm up.

 - Help!
 My energy balls won't stick together!
 Don't sweat it - this probably means your dates weren't super moist, and the recipe needs a bit of liquid added to it.
 Try 1-2 tablespoons of water, and see how that works.